irfanMKhan/interview-preparation/docs/java/util.md

    Use Case Example:
    If you have an interface Vehicle, you can add a default void start() method — existing classes like Car or Bike don’t need to change to get this behavior.

-3. SynchronizedMap vs ConcurrentHashMap — Which is better in multi-threaded apps?
+3. SynchronizedMap vs. ConcurrentHashMap — Which is better in multithreaded apps?
    Ans: SynchronizedMap locks the entire map during any operation.
 It is simple but slow in multi-threaded apps.
    ConcurrentHashMap divides the map into segments and locks only the part being used.
 This makes it much faster in concurrent environments.
    Use Case Example: